-"As summer comes to both an unofficial and official close, so do summer Fridays for those offices that allowed them," reports Fast Company
+"As summer comes to both an unofficial and official close, so do summer Fridays for those offices that allowed them," author Lindsay Tigar writes in an article

 If it can make a positive impact on your sense of work/life balance during the summer, many employees wonder, why not institute it all year long?